SawPsyder/wingman-ai-customwingman/README.md

 This gives you the best trading routes for your ship and current location.
 You can also specify some parameters to get more specific results.

 - **ship name** (required, just the name without manufacturer.
 So "Cutlass Black" for example)
 - **current location** Anything like Stanton, Hurston, Yela, Area 18, ...
+(Optional, if uexcorp_tradestart_mandatory is set to false in the config.
+Otherwise mandatory.)
 - target position (Traveling from Hurston to Arccorp?
 Maybe you should take something with you if your are flying there anyway!)
 - budget
 - free cargo space (if not given, the ships cargo space is used.
 But got just 56 SCU free in your Caterpillar? -> give this info then.)